ccjameslai/100-Days-Of-RL-Code/README.md

   The key idea of DP is the use of value function to find the optimal policy.

   RL can be modelled as a MDP, which fits two conditions of DP.

-These two conditions are 1) main problem can decompose to subproblems, 2) the solutions of subproblems can be stored and reused.
+  These two conditions are
+      1) main problem can decompose to subproblems

+      2) the solutions of subproblems can be stored and reused.

   There are two ways to get the optimal policy, policy iteration and value iteration.
 Policy iteration consist of policy evaluation ans policy improvment.